Beyond the Books

 Acknowledgements

-With special thanks to John Glendinning (LLC) for additional technical support and En-Chi Liu (Development and Alumni) for advice.
-Our logo was designed by Ann Harrison (Digital Innovation Team, College of Arts, Humanities and Social Sciences).
+With special thanks to John Glendinning (LLC) and Lisa Marley (College of Arts, Humanities and Social Sciences) for additional technical support and En-Chi Liu (Development and Alumni) for advice.
+The logo for Series 3 was designed by Beth Price and Hannah Ruddy (LLC).
+The logo for Series 1 and 2 was designed by Ann Harrison (College of Arts, Humanities and Social Sciences).
 The theme music is taken from the track ‘ThunderBird’ by ‘Oyy’, hosted by Epidemic Sound.

 Related links